-If someone else crashes your car, you are probably asking the question, “What happens if someone else is driving my car and gets in an accident?” because you want to know if your New York car insurance covers them.
+If someone else wrecks your car, you are probably asking the question, "What happens if someone else is driving my car and gets in an accident?"—because you want to know if your New York car insurance covers them.
 Yes, it does under most circumstances.

 NY Car Insurance Follows the Car

-In New York, your car insurance coverage includes coverage for other drivers of your vehicle—following the car rather than the driver.
-This applies to collision, uninsured motorist protection, comprehensive, personal injury protection (PIP), and property damage liability insurance.
+In New York, your car insurance coverage applies to other drivers of your vehicle—following the car rather than the driver.
+This includes collision, uninsured motorist protection, comprehensive, personal injury protection (PIP), and property damage liability insurance.

-What If Another Person Borrowed the Car that Struck Me?
+What If Another Person Borrowed the Car That Hit Me?

-In New York, if someone causes a collision while driving another person’s car, there are several important things to know:
+In New York, if someone causes a collision while driving another person's car, there are several factors that are important to know.

 New York Operates on a “No-Fault” Insurance System